morganstanley/testplan/doc/en/multitest.rst

 provides a large amount of drivers and assertions, users can easily provide their own as well.

-It is possible to use MultiTest to run unit test binaries that require an external environment to be present.
-The MultiTest environment is helpful to bring up the right drivers in a dynamic manner, and information can be passed to the unit tests to let them interact with that environment in the way they find necessary.
-This is particularly helpful when implementing a client API in a particular language when the server is written in a different language for example.

 For API documentation see the
 :py:class:`MultiTest <testplan.testing.multitest.base.MultiTest>` class reference.